AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/create-reviews-forms.md

 ---
-title: Erstellen und Verwalten von Assetüberprüfungen in Formularen
+title: 'Erstellen und Verwalten von Assetüberprüfungen in Formularen '
 seo-title: Creating and managing reviews for assets in forms
-description: 'Bei einer Überprüfung handelt es sich um einen Mechanismus, bei dem mindestens ein Reviewer Kommentare zu einem Asset machen kann, das in einem Formular verfügbar ist. '
+description: 'Bei einer Überprüfung handelt es sich um einen Mechanismus, bei dem mindestens ein Prüfer Assets kommentieren kann, die in einem Formular verfügbar sind. '
 seo-description: A Review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.
 uuid: 45c7ff56-3fa8-4a0f-8597-05404e547282
 content-type: reference